michaelbuenaventura/DH150-W2020/assignment08/README.md

 the interactive prototype are to better visualize information flow and interactivity and to test the interactivity of the app structure.
 This prototype tests three specific features: Find & Replace, Data Analyzer, and Data Visualizer.
 ### Tasks:
-1. Find and Replace
-*Create a new arm of the Car Survey.
+1. Find and Replace: Create a new arm of the Car Survey.
 For every instance of "car" replace it with "motorcycle".
-2. Data Analyzer
-*Conduct a one-way ANOVA on the Car Survey.
+2. Data Analyzer: Conduct a one-way ANOVA on the Car Survey.
 Find and interpret the p-value.
-3. Data Visualizer
-*Create a pie chart of the Car Survey to depict the distribution of car models.
+3. Data Visualizer: Create a pie chart of the Car Survey to depict the distribution of car models.
 Send the chart to your email.

 ## Graphic Design